Adnanisme/SQL-Analysis-Trends-and-Impacts-of-SBA-s-PPP-Loans/README.md

 ## Data Preparation

-The initial data preparation involved several crucial steps:
+The initial data preparation involved key steps:

 - Thorough inspection of the data dictionary to understand the 53 columns in the main dataset
 - Creation of three different tables to organize the data effectively: